Protean Compiler: An Agile Framework to Drive Fine-grain Phase Ordering: Experimental Results

 \paragraph{IR2Score Deployment} We generate Ahead-Of-Time (AOT) models of IR2Score models when compiled into C++ libraries and leverage MLGO's \cite{trofin2021mlgo} \texttt{ModelRunner} classes and ACPO's \cite{ashouri2023acpo} framework to deploy our models in LLVM 19.
 Once the model's AOT is linked with LLVM, inference routines become function calls; therefore, the main overhead becomes only the feature collection process.
 The next section will provide build-time analysis for our two IR2SCore models.
-Additionally, we included an \texttt{early exit condition} during the inference routine, which checks if the IR remains unchanged for a certain number of times as a result of converging to a (locally) optimal instance before the set number of iterations is met.
-This also speeds up the cases where the modules are too small to realize meaningful changes as a result of changing recipes.
-There are a number of hyperparameters used with running Protean, which are left out for brevity, but we only mention using a [0-100] range for the temperature and a geometric cooling algorithm to traverse from the maximum temperature to the minimum.
+Additionally, we included an \textit{early exit condition} during the inference routine, which checks if the IR remains unchanged for a certain number of times as a result of converging to a (locally) optimal instance before the set number of iterations is met.
+This also speeds up the cases where the modules are too small to realize meaningful changes as a result of changing recipes. \taco{This parameter is set to 100 iterations by default}.
+There are a number of hyperparameters used with running Protean, \taco{including a [0-100] range for the temperature and a geometric cooling algorithm to traverse from the maximum temperature to the minimum, and using 20, 0.05, and 0.95 as initial population size, mutation, and crossover rate for our genetic algorithm (GA), respectively.
+Figure \ref{fig:genetic} showcases the benefits of our GA recommender system when paired with SA engine in speeding up the search.
+In this result, we have tested both approaches on one selected CBench from each category (similar to identifying the recipe length in the previous section) and sorted the speedup values found by exploring the space.
+The Y axis represents the speedup relative to \texttt{-O3}, and 0.3 and 1.2 are the lowest and highest available amounts of speedup, respectively.
+We can experimentally deduce that the addition of GA to our SA clearly moves the line earlier and to the left of the figure.}

 In the following subsections, we discuss the impact of the Protean compiler on workload performance as we vary the number of iterations.
 We also discuss the build time as a function of iteration count to discuss trade-offs to be considered when using the Protean compiler.